corda/corda/docs/source/getting-set-up-fault-finding.rst

     :width: 410 px
     :alt: IntelliJ Gradle Prompt

 Wait for it to think and download the dependencies.
 After that you might have another popup titled "Unindexed remote maven repositories found."
-This is general IntelliJ question and doesn't affect Corda, therefore you can decided to index them or not.
+This is a general IntelliJ question and doesn't affect Corda, therefore you can decided to index them or not.
 Next click on the "green arrow" next to "All tests" pop-up on the top toolbar.

 The code should build, the unit tests should show as all green.